Eppo-exp/eppo-docs/docs/contextual-bandits/index.md

 Context is a generic term that can encompass a wide range of relevant information.
 For example, the context for a bandit problem finding optimal promotions can be based on:

-* User context: For example, the user's past behavior, demographic information, are they on a mobile device, etc.
+* Subject context: For example, the subject's past behavior, demographic information, are they on a mobile device, etc.
 * Action context: For example, the size of the discount, the type of product, the price, etc.
-* User-action interaction context: For example, the brand affinity of the user to the product (based on past purchases, user reviews, etc.)
+* Subject-action interaction context: For example, the brand affinity of the user to the product (based on past purchases, user reviews, etc.)

 ## Measuring impact using experiments